 Unitarian Universalist Fellowship of Huntington

-This family-friendly event includes a not-so-scary haunted house, animals from Sweetbriar Nature Center, storytelling, face painting, a costume parade, and more for little ones.
-Adults and teens will enjoy psychic readings and a visit from author and local historian Kerrianne Flanagan Brosky.
+This family-friendly event includes a not-so-scary haunted house, animals from Sweetbriar Nature Center, storytelling, a glow-in-the-dark dance party, face painting, and more for little ones.
+Adults and teens will enjoy psychic readings from medium Joe Gianquinto, the LI Paranormal Investigators, and a Halloween trivia challenge.

 Spooky Fest — Rockville Centre